Creating A Plane In Solidworks(Illustrated Expression)

-YOU CAN LEARN ANSYS IN MECHANICAL BASE; Click And Start To Learn ANSYS!
+YOU CAN LEARN ANSYS® IN MECHANICAL BASE; Click And Start To Learn ANSYS®!

-To define a temperature of a body as a function, click on little pop-up menu that shown by red arrow above, then click on Function method as shown in red box above in ANSYS Mechanical.
+To define a temperature of a body as a function, click on the little pop-up menu shown by the red arrow above, then click on the Function method as shown in the red box above in ANSYS® Mechanical.

-To define your segmenting for the tabular data that will be created after defining the temperature function, enter the number of segments of this tabular data as shown in red box above.
-The graph is segmented according to this number as shown by red arrow.
+To define your segmenting for the tabular data that will be created after defining the temperature function, enter the number of segments of this tabular data as shown in the red box above.
+The graph is segmented according to this number as shown by a red arrow.